kwur/new-kwur-site/_posts/2008-04-15-record-store-day.md

 ---
 <div class="pf-content">
   <p>
     This Saturday, 4/19, is record store day.
-Yesterday, Vintage Vinyl had &#8220;no sales tax&#8221; and &#8220;free beer&#8221; on its marquee, but today it just says a bunch of free stuff.
-Whether or not yesterday&#8217;s marquee was accurate, you could probably find a use for some new records on the day after record store day&#8230;
+Yesterday, Vintage Vinyl had “no sales tax” and “free beer” on its marquee, but today it just says a bunch of free stuff.
+Whether or not yesterday’s marquee was accurate, you could probably find a use for some new records on the day after record store day…
   </p>
 </div>